 Kayaking is a popular water-based hobby all over the U.S. and the world.
-It’s popular for a multitude of reasons; whether you’re a hobby fisherman, thrill-seeking whitewater rider, racer, camper, or recreational river or coastal explorer — kayaks are a number one option for many when experiencing the water masses of the world.
+It’s popular for many reasons; whether you’re a hobby fisherman, thrill-seeking whitewater rider, racer, camper, or recreational river or coastal explorer — kayaks are the number one option for many when experiencing the water masses of the world.

-As kayaks have become more and more popular among water sports enthusiasts, kayak technology has become more and more advanced.
+As kayaks have become more and more popular among water sports enthusiasts, kayak technology has become more advanced.
 Gone are the days when there was simply one type of kayak (paddle kayaks).
-Paddle kayaks are still around and aren’t going anywhere anytime soon, but a new type of kayak is now dominating the scene.
+Paddle kayaks are still around and aren’t going anywhere anytime soon, but a new kind of kayak is now dominating the scene.

 Because there are so many uses for kayaks, the designs have changed over the decades.
 Now there is a multitude of sizes, shapes, designs, and functional add-ons.
 It’s hard to choose what’s right for you, but it all boils down to what you need your kayak to do.

 One more recent addition to the kayak family is the pedal-powered kayak.
 This article looks at pedal kayaks compared to other kinds and the advantages of pedal kayaks.

 Pedal kayaks are now available as an alternative to regular paddle kayaks.
 Pedal kayaks offer several advantages over traditional kayaks, but there are downsides too.
 This article will discuss the history of the pedal kayak, the different types of pedal kayaks out there, and some of the pros and the cons when deciding to choose a pedal kayak over a traditional paddle kayak.